 The murder of George Floyd in May 2020 led to a surge in concern about a centuries-old problem in diversity, equity, and inclusion—and, appropriately, that concern continues to build and understanding of its importance is only deepening.
-Press Ganey recently published data showing that employee perceptions of inclusiveness are strongly related to their likelihood of staying—a powerful trend that impacts every job type.
+Press Ganey recently published healthcare performance data showing that employee perceptions of inclusiveness are strongly related to their likelihood of staying—a powerful trend that impacts every job type.

 Organizations are redesigning for a new normal